 According to our research, vet reviews, and expert product reviews, Natural Dog Company Sensitive Skin Dog Shampoo is our top pick.
 This shampoo is easy to apply, lathers well but not too much, and rinses away, leaving a clean, residue-free coat.
 It has a pleasant lavender scent and doesn’t cause further irritation for dry skin.

 How often should you bathe your dog with dry skin?

 You should talk to your veterinarian about how much your dog needs to bathe.
-Because every dog is different, generalized bathing schedules aren’t advice.
+Because every dog is different, generalized bathing schedules aren’t advised.
 However, if your dog is having skin issues, it’s safe to bathe up to every 48 to 72 hours, depending on the type of shampoo you’re using.